 Large drop cloths to protect flooring *Get the bigger one and then you can always fold if it is too big.
 Too big is better than too small in this case.

-Trim Painter *This takes some practice to use well, but it is a lot faster than doing it with the metal edger and your paint brush.
+12 inch paint shield*This takes some practice to use well, but it is a lot faster than doing it with the metal edger and your paint brush.

 Paint Edger *We used this in our kitchen and it did a pretty good job.
 We are not professional painters, but it certainly made better lines than the rooms where we painted without it.